 life-long positive force among women and girls, and as a catalyst for social change designed to achieve equity

 social services and advocacy, the YWCA National Capital Area dismantles barriers faced by women, girls, and people of

 color as they work to develop and sustain healthy lives.
 Women and girls come to us in times of transition for job training, and career counseling.
 They come for mission-based skill-building programs for their families.
 They come in times of crisis as survivors of

 rape or domestic violence.

-They come to get and stay healthy.
 And, they come to develop leadership skills and to engage in public advocacy for women's and civil rights.
 The YWCA National Capital Area is known as safe and welcoming place to build stronger lives, and is an

 active place where committed volunteers and staff lead efforts